stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ---

-### Simulation 4: Custom force
+### Simulation 4: Momentum and/or Centripetal force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+Centripetal Force: Have the orbs orbit around the sun with their centripetal force keeping them from falling in
+Momentum: Ball Collision and then showing resulting accelerations
 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE